Assemblage (philosophy): Deleuze and Guattari

 Assemblages are constellations like the Milky Way: multiplicities of singularities (ensemble de singularités).
 Multiplicities are not beings, but becomings.
-They are structures that are not fixed, essential identities; instead, they are open, non-hierarchical constellations that gain meaning via the interactions of their articulations and their effects.
+They are structures that are not fixed essential identities; instead, they are open, non-hierarchical constellations that gain meaning via the interactions of their articulations and their effects.
 Singularities are unique points, events, or intensities (as dynamic tendencies, not extensive structures) that do not form fixed identities or essences rather dynamic and emergent effects.
 Singularities thus allow for variation, diversity, and difference that emerge depending on how singularities are articulated in a formation's circumstances and the dynamic interactions of those singularities.
-A constellation, as an assemblage, is made up of multiplicities and articulations of heterogeneous elements, singularities.
+A constellation, as an assemblage, is made up of multiplicities and articulations of heterogeneous elements and singularities.

-Rather than being permanently stratified (fixed) assemblages, they are metastable formations, not fixed atemporal events.
-They are in a metastable state that has the potential to change given circumstances.
-The process of structuring and organizing matter into a functional system is called coding or stratifying, but coding is always accompanied by processes of decoding and deterritorialization that destabilize or transform the systems.
+Assemblages are metastable formations, not fixed atemporal events.
+They exist in a metastable state that has the potential to change given certain circumstances.
+The process of structuring and organizing matter into a functional assemblage is called coding or stratifying, but coding is always accompanied by processes of decoding and deterritorialization that destabilize or transform assemblages.
 When assemblages become rigid and overcoded, they stratify and territorialize into stabilized constellations such as symbolic law, polis, or era.
-However, assemblages can deterritorialise and escape from stratifing structures and create new becomings.
-For Deleuze and Guattari, assemblages may undergo processes of coding, but they also involve decoding and deterritorialization, preventing them from being reduced to a single form.
-Assemblages select and compose elements to form a territory, but this process is never final — it is always subject to reterritorialization and deterritorialization: "Strata are acts of capture, they are like "black holes" or occlusions striving to seize whatever comes within their reach.
+However, assemblages may deterritorialise and escape from stratifing structures to create new assemblages.
+Even though assemblages may undergo processes of coding, they also involve decoding and deterritorialization, preventing them from being reduced to a single identity.
+Assemblages select and compose elements to form a territory, but this process is never final.
+Assemblages are always subject to reterritorialization and deterritorialization: "Strata are acts of capture, they are like "black holes" or occlusions striving to seize whatever comes within their reach.
 They operate by coding and territorialization upon the earth; they proceed simultaneously by code and by territoriality.
 The strata are judgments of God; stratification in general is the entire system of the judgment of God (but the earth, or the body without organs, constantly eludes that judgment, flees and becomes destratified, decoded, deterritorialized)" (p., 40).Drawing from the constellation metaphor, Deleuze and Guattari argue that the constellation includes some heavenly bodies but leaves out others; the included bodies being those in close proximity given the particular gathering and angle of view.
 The example constellation thus defines the relationships with the bodies in and around it, and therefore demonstrates the social complexity of assemblage.